zephyrproject-rtos/trusted-firmware-m/docs/design_docs/dual-cpu/mailbox_ns_agent_update.rst

 own service accessing and API works asynchronously.

 As mentioned, the standard FFM Client service accessing API are blocked until the IPC message gets replied to.
-This API returns immediately without waiting for acknowledgement.
-A ``psa_handle_t`` is allocated and returned if no error occurred because a unique value is needed to help the agent manage the non-secure clients and the requests.
-The subsequent ``agent_psa_call`` or ``agent_psa_close`` with this allocated but not acknowledged handle gets an ``In progress`` status code.
+While this API returns immediately without waiting for acknowledgement.
+Unless an error occurred, these agent-specific API returns PSA_SUCCESS always.
+The replies for these access requests are always fetched initiative by the agent with a ``psa_get``.

 .. code-block:: c